hashgraph/hedera-transaction-tool/back-end/README.md

 - `scripts`
 - the root one

-The default values works for development.
+The default values work for development.

 ## 4. Email API Configuration